spareinetrip/stremula-1/RASPBERRY_PI_SETUP.md

 - MicroSD card (8GB minimum, 16GB+ recommended)
 - Power supply for your Raspberry Pi
 - Network connection (Ethernet or WiFi)
-- A computer (Mac, Windows, or Linux) to connect from
+- A computer to connect from

 ---